hokkanen/st-entsoe/README.md

 The [st-entsoe.py](st-entsoe.py) python program obtains Finnish electricity prices from the [Entso-E Transparency platform API](https://transparency.entsoe.eu/), and sends an http binary request through the [edgebridge project](https://github.com/toddaustin07/edgebridge) to the [LAN Trigger](https://github.com/toddaustin07/lantrigger) edge driver installed on Smartthings.
 The [edgebridge.py](https://github.com/toddaustin07/edgebridge/blob/main/edgebridge.py) client is started by [st-entsoe.py](st-entsoe.py) as a subprocess and does not need to be run separately.
 The `stderr` and `stdout` output streams from [edgebridge.py](https://github.com/toddaustin07/edgebridge/blob/main/edgebridge.py) subprocess are piped through [st-entsoe.py](st-entsoe.py) `stdout` output stream.

+NOTE!
+The device running [st-entsoe.py](st-entsoe.py) should be connected to the same local area network as the Smartthings hub.

 ## Installation
 Clone repo with the [edgebridge](https://github.com/toddaustin07/edgebridge/) as a submodule
 ```